New York Abortion Statistics

 The Guttmacher Institute estimates that the 2014 abortion rate for New York was 29.6.
 In 2011, the abortion rate in New York was 34.2.
 It was 37.6 in 2008, 38.2 in 2005, and 39.1 in 2000.
 The 2014 abortion rate across the entire United States was 14.6.

 *The abortion rate is the number of abortions per 1,000 women aged 15-44 years.

-- New York does not have any of the major types of abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly funded abortions—often found in other states.
+New York does not have any state-level abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly-funded abortions.

 - State Abortion Statistics: Comparative state abortion stats by rank, total, percentage, and clinics.

 - U.S. Abortion Statistics: Facts and figures relating to the frequency of abortion in the United States.